yujnkm/JourneyReplay/README.md

 Journey Replay provides a robust platform to **monitor, replay, and measure human behavior** from recorded sessions.
 It allows researchers and developers to visually step back into a user's session, to see what they saw, and to analyze their movements and interactions.
 This ability to replay and examine user behavior is crucial for evaluating key metrics like **cognitive load, user recall, spatial search patterns, and overall user experience** in complex, real-world settings.

+new one:
+In the field of Human-Computer Interaction (HCI), particularly in the burgeoning and complex domain of wide-area outdoor Mixed Reality (MR), understanding why a user makes a certain decision is a critical research challenge.
+It is no longer sufficient to just log what a user did—for instance, noting timestamps, GPS coordinates, or simple button presses.
+These quantitative logs lack the qualitative context of the user's environment and perception.
+To truly understand their experience, we must be able to examine the full context of their actions, their perceptions, and their environment.
+This software is built to bridge that exact gap, moving from simple data collection to true behavioral understanding.

+Journey Replay provides a robust platform to monitor, replay, measure, and deeply analyze human behavior from comprehensive recorded sessions.
+It moves beyond simple data logs and allows researchers and developers to visually and spatially step back into a user's session.
+You can see precisely what they saw (their first-person point-of-view), where they were looking (eye-gaze), and how they moved through the world.
+This ability to reconstruct and examine the entire decision-making process is crucial for evaluating key and often elusive metrics.
+These include cognitive load, situational awareness, user recall of environmental information, spatial search patterns, and the holistic overall user experience in dynamic, real-world settings that are otherwise impossible to replicate in a lab.

 ## 🎥 Demo Video

 You can watch a full demo of the project here: